bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/react2.md

 > _In HTML, almost all tags have both an opening and closing tag:_ `<div></div>;` _the closing tag always has a forward slash before the tag name that you are closing._

-> _there are special instances in HTML called “self-closing tags”, or tags that don't require both an opening and closing tag before another tag can start._
+> _there are special instances in HTML called "self-closing tags", or tags that don't require both an opening and closing tag before another tag can start._

 > _For example the line-break tag can be written as_ `<br>` _or as_ `<br />,` _but should never be written as_ `<br></br>`_, since it doesn't contain any content._